-This plant helps in securing nitrogen into the soil, and can be grown all around your marijuana plant.
+This plant helps in securing nitrogen into the soil, and can be grown all around your cannabis plant.
 When it gets too tall, just chop it down and let the clippings add more nitrogen to your soil.

-Clovers don’t grow to be very tall, and are very good at drawing nutrients from deep in the ground where the roots of your marijuana plant don’t grow.
+Clovers don’t grow to be very tall, and are very good at drawing nutrients from deep in the ground where the roots of your cannabis plant don’t grow.
 They, much like the alfalfa, form a living mulch and can be grown all around the garden.

 3. Companion plants for increasing the harvest